km4ivi/whSample/README.md

 Therefore, it requires the **ci**, **me**, and **p** argments, which it passes to *ssize*.

-*sampler* also takes two additional arguments:
+*sampler* also takes three additional arguments:

+  - **example** opens the file chooser to a folder with example files of Anderston’s Iris dataset of flower characteristics.
   - **backups** provides a buffer for use if necessary to replace samples found to be invalid for some reason, and
   - **seed**, is used to seed the internal random number generator.

-The defaults for these arguments are *backups=5* and *seed=NULL*.
+The defaults for these arguments are *backups=5*, *example=F* and *seed=NULL*.
 The default seed will tell *sampler* to use the current system time in milliseconds (a common seeding approach).

 To override any of these defaults, enter *name=value* as an argument.